thephpleague/url/dev-master/url/properties.md

 ### Is the URL absolute ?

-An URL is considered absolute if it has a non empty scheme component.
+An URL is considered absolute if it has a non empty scheme component and an authority part.

 ~~~php
 use League\Url\Url;